Grand Duchess Olga Nikolaevna of Russia: Captivity and death

 Late that night, on the night of 16 July, the family was awakened and told to come down to the lower level of the house because there was unrest in the town at large and they would have to be moved for their own safety.
 The family emerged from their rooms carrying pillows, bags, and other items to make Alexandra and Alexei comfortable.
 The family paused and crossed themselves when they saw the stuffed mother bear and cubs that stood on the landing, perhaps as a sign of respect for the dead.
 Nicholas told the servants and family "Well, we're going to get out of this place."
 They asked questions of the guards but did not appear to suspect they were going to be killed.
 Yurovsky, who had been a professional photographer, directed the family to take different positions as a photographer might.
 Alexandra, who had complained about the lack of chairs for herself and Alexei, sat to her son's left.
 The Tsar stood behind Alexei, Dr. Botkin stood to the Tsar's right, Olga and her sisters stood behind Alexandra along with the servants.
 They were left for approximately half an hour while further preparations were made.
 The group said little during this time, but Alexandra whispered to the girls in English, violating the guard's rules that they must speak in Russian.
 Yurovsky came in, ordered them to stand, and read the sentence of execution.
 Olga and her mother attempted to make the sign of the cross and the rest of the family had time only to utter a few incoherent sounds of shock or protest before the death squad under Yurovsky's command began shooting.
 It was the early hours of 17 July 1918.

 The initial round of gunfire killed only the Tsar, the Empress and two male servants, and wounded Grand Duchess Maria, Dr. Botkin and the Empress' maidservant, Demidova.
 At that point the gunmen had to leave the room because of smoke and toxic fumes from their guns and plaster dust their bullets had released from the walls.
 After allowing the haze to clear for several minutes, the gunmen returned.
-Dr. Botkin was killed, and a gunman named Ermakov repeatedly tried to shoot Tsarevich Alexei, but failed because jewels sewn into the boy's clothes shielded him.
+Dr. Botkin was killed, and a gunman named Peter Ermakov repeatedly tried to shoot Tsarevich Alexei, but failed because jewels sewn into the boy's clothes shielded him.
 Ermakov tried to stab Alexei with a bayonet but failed again, and finally Yurovsky fired two shots into the boy's head.
 Yurovsky and Ermakov approached Olga and Tatiana, who were crouched against the room's rear wall, clinging to each other and screaming for their mother.
 Ermakov stabbed both young women with his 8-inch bayonet, but had difficulty penetrating their torsos because of the jewels that had been sewn into their chemises.
 The sisters tried to stand, but Tatiana was killed instantly when Yurovsky shot her in the back of her head.
 A moment later, Olga too died when Ermakov shot her in the jaw.